MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deployment-architecture.md

 ## VCLibs framework package, and Visual C++ Redistributable

 * For packaged apps, the VCLibs framework package dependency is a requirement.
+For more info, see [C++ Runtime framework packages for Desktop Bridge](/troubleshoot/cpp/c-runtime-packages-desktop-bridge).
 * For unpackaged apps, the Visual C++ Redistributable is a requirement.
+For more info, see [Microsoft Visual C++ Redistributable latest supported downloads](/cpp/windows/latest-supported-vc-redist).

 ## Related topics